tiaeastwood/news-stories-rest-api/README.md

 News API (similar to Reddit) containing articles, topics, comments and users data.

 ## Tech
-- postgress (pg)
+- SQL Postgress (pg)
-- express
+- Express
-- knex
+- Knex - for seeding and migrations to database
-- nodemon
+- Mocha and Chai for testing endpoints and utils
-- Jest
+- Nodemon - to run on port
-- supertest
+- Insomnia Core - to test the API endpoints return the correct data

 ## Frontend
 - 🎨[Link to the frontend code repository, built with React](https://github.com/tiaeastwood/seddit)